qurator-spk/eynollah/docs/train.md

    └── labels         # directory of labels
 ```

-The classification model can be trained like the classification case command line.
+The reading-order model can be trained like the classification case command line.

 ### Segmentation (Textline, Binarization, Page extraction and layout) and enhancement